genesis-community/genesis/docs/PIPELINES.md

   use for running tasks.
 This defaults to `latest`, which should work well for most implementations.

+- **pipeline.task.privileged** - A list of environments that require the bosh-deployment tasks to be run in privileged mode.
+Defaults to empty list.

 - pipeline.groups - Groups jobs together under a header and show them on different tabs in the user interface.
 It does not change functionality of the pipeline.